-Photo credit: The Box (Plymouth City Council)
+Photo credit: The Box, Plymouth

 Are there any suggestions for the location of this scene, with evidence?
 It is not easily identified even when apparently the same and seen more clearly (but a bit closer in) in a painting at the Britannia Royal Naval College, so far just described as 'Seascape' by 'unknown artist' but also fairly clearly by Thomas Buttersworth from its style: